rahul-verma/swayam/docs/README.md

 - a named object that has a well defined purpose in a sequence of steps.
 - dicoverable using <InjectableType>.<InjectableName> syntax.
 For definition file based injectable it is <InjectableType>.file.<InjectableName>.
 - has an input-output structure protocol.
 A part of the protocol could be pre-defined by Swayam for certain injectables.
 - The callables encapsulated with injectables need to take only keyword arguments as determined by the input structure.
-In addition, they take a "caller" argument.
+In addition, they take a "invoker" argument.
 This caller object is passed from Swayam's execution flow.
 WIP.
 - The input to the callable as well as the output from the called is always as simple Python objects rather than the Structure objects themselves.
 Think of them as Validation pass-throughs.